-The Ranganathaswamy Temple located in Srirangam, Tamil Nadu, is a Hindu temple dedicated to Ranganatha who is an avatar of Lord Vishnu.
-It is a common belief that people who get darshan here during the Vaikunta Ekadasi and Dwadasi days signifies the entering in Vaikuntam (Heaven) and attaining Moksha.
+The Ranganathaswamy Temple in Srirangam, Tamil Nadu, is a Hindu temple for Ranganatha who is an avatar of Lord Vishnu.
+It is a common belief that people who get darshan here during the Vaikunta Ekadasi and Dwadasi days signifies the entering in (Heaven) and attaining Moksha.

-It is one of the most enchanting temples of Vaishnavite essence in South India known for its rich legend and history.
-It is said that due to its location, on an island in Cauvery river, it has rendered itself vulnerable to natural disasters as well as the rampaging of invading armies – Muslim and European.
-And this has repeatedly been the site for military invasions.
+It is one of the most beautiful temples of Vaishnavite essence in South India famous for its rich legend and history.
+People believe that due to its location, on an island in Cauvery river, it has rendered itself vulnerable to natural disasters as well as the rampaging of invading armies – Muslim and European.
+And this also has repeatedly been the site for military invasions.

-Srirangam is known for the eight self-manifested shrines (Swayam Vyakta Kshetras) of Lord Vishnu that it contains.
-It is also considered the first of the 108 main Vishnu temples (Divyadesams).
-This temple is also known as Thiruvaranga Tirupati, Periyakoil, Bhoologa Vaikundam, Bhogamandabam.
+The history of Ranganathaswamy Temple is that Srirangam is popular for the eight shrines (Swayam Vyakta Kshetras) ofthat it contains.
+It is also the first of the 108 main Vishnu temples ( ).
+This temple is also popular as Thiruvaranga Tirupati, Periyakoil, Bhoologa Vaikundam, Bhogamandabam.

-The temple of Sri Ranganathaswami bespeaks of a historic past of great kingdom and a civilization thousands of years old.
-The reign of the Pallavas was known to be a creation of solid religious foundation.
+The temple of Sri Ranganathaswami also bespeaks of a historic past of great kingdom and a civilization thousands of years old.
+The reign of the Pallavas was a creation of solid religious foundation.
 The role played by the dynasty appears to have contributed largely to the growth of Aryan institutions in Southern India more particularly in the Carnatic region.
 Dynasties that ruled the South—Cholas, Pandiyas, Hoysalas, Nayaks, assisted with the renovation and preservation of the traditional customs.
-Even during times of internal conflicts amongst these dynasties, notable importance was given to the safety and maintenance of these temples.
+Even during times of internal conflicts amongst these dynasties, they gave notable importance to the safety and maintenance of these temples.

 Assuming that his daughter has died due to the supernatural powers of the deity Mali Kafur led another invasion to take it back but before him a group led by the vaishnavite acharya (Guru), Pillai Lokacharyar, who died en route to Tirunelveli in Tamil Nadu reached there and took the idol.
 The Goddess Ranganayaki was taken in another separate procession.
 13,000 Sri Vaishnavas, the people of Srirangam, laid down their lives in the fierce battle to ensure that the institution was protected.
 In the end, devdasis, seduced the army chief, to save the temple.